A2osX/A2osX/.Docs/Technical Spec.md

 | 2>     | Working |  |

 ## License
-A2osX is licensed under the GNU General Pulic License.
+A2osX is licensed under the GNU General Public License.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.